An Illustrated History of Old Sutton in St.Helens

 This page features a collection of files which can be freely downloaded.
 All are believed to be in the public domain.
 Do contact me if you think otherwise.
 Click a title to download.

-This document of almost 12,000 words is a compilation of articles posted every Sunday on the Sutton Beauty & Heritage Facebook Page during the first six months of 2016, which have been written and researched by Stephen Wainwright.
+This document of 28,000 words is a compilation of articles published every Sunday on the Sutton Beauty & Heritage Facebook page from January to June 2017, which has been written and researched by Stephen Wainwright.

 Frank was born in 1910 at 64 Edgeworth Street and in his 169-page memoir, vividly brings to life the people and places of pre-war Sutton.
 Thanks to Simon Speight for his assistance.

 A 116-page publication which the late author described as: "Being a series of recollections and stories from the old pits of St.Helens and the surrounding areas, with particular reference to Collins Green and Bold Collieries and the role of the Bamber family".
 Thanks to Simon Speight for his assistance.